sofiaIG/muse-app/README.md

 ## Setup

-To setup the app you will need to run the following commands: npm i and npm start
+To run the UI environment make sure to set up the back-end first.
+Please refere to link [Muse back-end](https://github.com/sofiaIG/Muse2).
+Then to setup the app you will need to run the following commands: npm i and npm start.

 ## Technologies